Ph.D. in Special Education - Course Sequence

 EFND 725 Advanced Study of Best Practices in Special Education (3) Advanced study of empirically based interventions for children with mild disabilities for academic, emotional, and social deficits.
 Emphasis on current best practices and practices often used but empirically unsupported as well as legal and ethical issues surrounding intervention implementation.

 EFND 806 Assessment and Evaluation of Students (3) The purpose of this course is to introduce the student to the methods, skills, and strategies they will need as they become effective teachers and educational administrators in the assessment and evaluation of students.
 The course will cover the essentials of test measurement theory to include alternative assessments, classroom test construction, and test reliability, validity, equity, and fairness.
 Educational assessment and evaluation will be approached from the viewpoint that curriculum, instruction, and assessment should be aligned, that instruction and assessment should blend together, and that assessment data analysis informs instruction.
 The emphasis will be on current issues that respond to the requirements of current state and federal legislation.
 The course will also support activities associated with a teacher’s and administrator’s involvement in school building and school district decision-making, to include (a) serving on a school or district committee examining the school’s and district’s strengths and weaknesses in the development and assessment of its students, and (b) working on the development or selection of assessment methods for school building or school district use.
-This course is primarily an elective in the K-12 cognate, however, it is open to students in other cognate areas.
+This course is primarily an elective in the K-12 concentration, however, it is open to students in other concentration areas.

 EFND 898 Candidacy Examination Continuation (6) In order for doctoral students to remain active in the program after an unsuccessful attempt to complete the comprehensive writing assessment, they must register for EFND 898.
 During the registered semester, students should review course material to attempt to successfully complete the writing assessment at a later date.